kkdey/CountClust/README.md

 deng.gene_names <- rownames(deng.counts)
 ```

-### GoM Model fit
+### Fitting CountClust

-We apply the `StructureObj` function (which is a wrapper of the `topics` function in the maptpx package) for a vector of number of clusters, ranging from 2 to 7.
+We apply the `FitGoM` function (which is a wrapper of the `topics` function in the maptpx package) for a user specified number of clusters (K=6 for the example below).

 ```
-FitGoM(t(deng.counts),
-            K=c(3,6), tol=0.1,
-            path_rda="data/MouseDeng2014.FitGoM.rda")
+FitGoM(t(deng.counts),K=3,path_rda="data/MouseDeng2014.FitGoM.rda")
 ```

-This function will output a list, each element representing a GoM model fit output for a particular cluster number.
+This function will output a list - of which the key components are the two matrices `omega` and `theta`. `omega` denotes the matrix of cluster memberships for each sample and `theta` denotes the matrix of proportional contribution of each feature to a cluster.

-### Cluster Visualization
+## CountClust Visualization

+### Structure Bar Plot

-One can plot the `omega` from the `StructureObj` fit using a Structure plot.
+One can plot the `omega` from the `FitGoM` functionusing a Structure Bar plot.
 Here we provide an example of the Structure plot for K=6 for the above GoM model fit.

 ```
 data("MouseDeng2014.FitGoM")